mcanouil/ggpacman/README.md

 ![](man/figures/README-points-eaten-plot-1.png)<!-- -->

-A new animation to see, how the new geometry is overlpping the previous one as `step` increases.
+A new animation to see, how the new geometry is overlapping the previous one as `step` increases.

 ``` r